 I may receive commissions from purchases made through links in this article at no additional cost to you.
 Read full disclosure.

-Why to Consider Growing Perennial Fruit
+Why to Consider Edible Landscaping and Growing Fruit

 I can hear you thinking to yourself, “But where?
 I don’t want to rip out a bunch of my yard!”

-Unlike the traditional annual vegetable patch, you don’t need to segregate your fruit plants.
+Unlike the annual vegetable patch, you don’t need to segregate your fruit plants.
 They can grow here and there, or sub in for traditional landscape plants.

 Blueberries instead of box.
 Honeyberries instead of honeysuckle.
 Strawberries instead of ajuga.
 You get the idea.